rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>[Cologne?]</CITE>

-<a name="5.26.385.2">5.26.385.2</a>  If no city of distribution can be conjectured and is considered important, supply the name of a state, province, country, or other larger geographic entity as the place of distribution with a question mark if necessary, using a modern form of the name in the language of the cataloging agency in square brackets.
+<a name="5.26.385.2">5.26.385.2</a>  If no city of distribution can be conjectured, and it is considered important, supply the name of a state, province, country, or other larger geographic entity as the place of distribution with a question mark if necessary, using a modern form of the name in the language of the cataloging agency in square brackets.

 >Example:
 ><CITE>[Canada]</CITE>